magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 Found` message.

-If you're complaining about the amount of work you have to do just for reaching a behaviour similar to the one obtainable for free by using the default `serve` task configuration, I'm with you too.
+If you're complaining about the amount of work you have to do just for reaching a behavior similar to the one obtainable for free by using the default `serve` task configuration, I'm with you too.

 That said, all that work has been done to be prepared for implementing